Blackpool Sixth Form College: History

 The college was opened in 1971 as a dedicated sixth form centre for the nearby Collegiate Grammar School, although it has always attracted students from other schools across the Fylde and beyond.
 In 1989, the sixth form centre controversially separated from the main school to become a fully independent college.
-Since then, the number of students has increased enormously and the campus has been extended by several new buildings.
+Since then, the number of students has increased and the campus has been extended by several new buildings.

-2004 saw the opening of the new Performing Arts building, the Holland building, comprising specialist music and dance facilities, new Social Sciences and History accommodation and extensions to the Library and Common Room areas.
+2004 saw the opening of the new Performing Arts building, the Holland building, comprising specialist music and dance facilities, new Social Sciences and History accommodation and extensions to the library and common-room areas.

-In 2005 the Dining Room was refurbished, a shop was added and a Student Services centre was opened.
-All College buildings are designated as 'no smoking' for students and staff.

-In 2011, Blackpool Sixth Form College was also awarded 'Teaching School Status' in partnership with nearby Hodgson Academy.
+In 2011, Blackpool Sixth Form College was also awarded Teaching School Status in partnership with nearby Hodgson Academy.

-Building works which began in 2011 were finished in Summer 2015, after £29 million was put into the project, which included a Starbucks in the foyer beyond reception.
+Building works, which began in 2011, were finished in Summer 2015, after £29 million was spent on the project.

 Principals

+There have been seven principals in the college's history: